firefox35/konnect/README.md

 - The website was created using CodeAnyWhere editor and the code was pushed to a repository in GitHub called Konnect.

-- I used the following GitHub commands to push the code to the repository, everytime a chance is made to the code.
+- I used the following GitHub commands to push the code to the repository, every time a chance is made to the code.
 This is what they called version control.
 Its basically a backup version of your code if anything goes wrong.
 - git add <file> - This command is basically saving your code
 - git commit -m "Commit Message"
 - git push